SCAI-BIO/tau-kg-benchmarking-GPT/README.md

-# Rationalism in the face of GPT hypes: Benchmarking the output of LLMs against human expert-curated biomedical knowledge graphs
+# Rationalism in the face of GPT hypes: Benchmarking the output of Large Language Models against human expert-curated biomedical knowledge graphs
 This repository provides the data and source code for our research regarding the benchmarking the output of LLMs against human expert-curated biomedical disease-specific knowledge graphs

 ## Relevant data